akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 This day started off on a bad note: first, we woke up to find squirrels had somehow (1) made their way into our panniers, (2) taken out a bag of Clif bars and trail mix, (3) eaten almost everything, and (4) scattered the remains within a 50-foot radius of our tent.
 Seriously, I have no idea how those fuckers pulled that off.
 On top of that, Google Maps routed us through a closed path and we had to backtrack to our starting point, which wasted around six miles.

 The rest of the day was great.
-We stopped for some vegan food in Santa Barbara, where we had a wonderful conversation with a veteran biker who had toured across Canada.
+We stopped for some vegan food in Santa Barbara, where we had a pleasant conversation with a veteran biker who had toured across Canada.
 After stopping at a 7-Eleven and a fresh fruit stand, we made it to Ventura by around 6 PM.
 The Motel 6 was a bit janky, so we Ubered to a shopping complex in Oxnard, where we watched _Ready or Not?_ and grabbed dinner.

 <figure style="text-align: center">
 	<iframe style="max-width: 450px; max-height: 800px; width: 99vw; height: 176vw;" max-height="960" width="100vw" height="56.25vw" src="https://www.youtube.com/embed/7NIlRcuLsbM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>